Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Defense in Adversarial Robustness

 Supervised detection methods involve training a classifier based on labeled data to assess the likelihood that a user is a fake user, using features such as user ratings.
 Common approaches include SVM-based classifiers and CNN-based classifiers.

 For instance, Zhou et al.\cite{zhou2016svm} proposed an SVM-based shilling attack detection method called SVM-TIA.
 This method trains a supervised SVM classifier and employs the Borderline-SMOTE method to balance the dataset while using target-item analysis to reduce false positive rates.
 Tong et al.\cite{tong2018shilling} introduced a CNN-based shilling attack detector for social-aware network collaborative recommender systems, known as CNN-SAD.
 CNN-SAD consists of a convolutional layer and a pooling layer, using sigmoid as the activation function.
 This represents the first application of deep learning techniques to detect recommendation attacks.
-Zhou\cite{zhou2020recommendation} proposed a classifier called DL-DRA that eliminates the need for handcrafted features.
-DL-DRA first transforms rating vectors into rating matrices for each user.
-It then employs bicubic interpolation to adjust the size of rating matrices, reducing sparsity.
-Finally, a CNN network is constructed to detect fake users directly from this processed data.
 Ebrahimian et al.\cite{ebrahimian2020detecting} introduced a mixed model that uses both CNN and RNN to detect shilling attacks, including CNN-LSTM and CNN-GRU.
 These methods can directly extract features from rating data and model the temporal and spatial information in the recommender system ratings, achieving end-to-end detection capabilities.

-\subsubsection{Unsupervised methods}
+\subsubsection{Unsupervised Methods}

 In the field of recommender systems, the majority of datasets do not come with labels indicating whether the data is part of a malicious attack.
 In supervised detection tasks, a common assumption is that the interactions in the dataset are genuine, and researchers manually inject malicious data into the training dataset to train the model.
 However, manually crafted malicious data may not accurately simulate real-world attacks in recommender systems.
 Additionally, without labels, it's challenging to identify whether unlabeled data corresponds to malicious behavior.
 As a result, some research has turned to unsupervised techniques like Principal Component Analysis (PCA) and clustering for shilling attack detection.